Electricity sector in New Zealand

-The electricity sector in New Zealand uses mainly renewable energy, such as hydropower, geothermal power and increasingly wind energy.
-As of 2021, the country generated 81.2% of its electricity from renewable sources.
+The electricity sector in New Zealand uses almost entirely renewable energy, such as hydropower, geothermal power and increasingly wind energy.
+In the fourth quarter of 2025, the country generated 96.4% of its electricity from renewable sources.
 The strategy of electrification is being pursued to enhance the penetration of renewable energy sources and to reduce greenhouse gas (GHG) emissions across all sectors of the economy.
 In 2021, electricity consumption reached 40 terawatt-hours (TW⋅h), representing a 0.2% increase compared to the consumption levels in 2010.

-The 2011-2021 Energy Strategy of New Zealand aims for a 90% share of renewable electricity by 2025.
-Following this, the government raised its ambition by setting a goal of achieving 100% renewable electricity by 2030.
+The 2011-2021 Energy Strategy of New Zealand aimed for a 90% share of renewable electricity by 2025.
+In 2023, the Sixth Labour Government government raised its ambition by setting a goal of achieving 100% renewable electricity by 2030.

 The Ministry of Business, Innovation, and Employment in New Zealand monitors several key entities in the electricity sector.
 This includes the independent regulators, the Electricity Authority and the Commerce Commission, which are responsible for the sector's regulation.
 Additionally, the Crown agent, the Energy Efficiency and Conservation Agency, is dedicated to promoting and managing electricity efficiency programs.